December 17, 2009

 It was originally planned for quartz movements to have sweeping hands, just like mechanical movements.
 This is in fact found on some quartz clocks today.
 But this style of seconds readout was very tough on the power source.
 The battery needed to be drained continuously to move the hand.
 Thus, it was decided that a “dead seconds” system be used – where the second hand moves just once each second, thus reducing the power consumed from the battery.
 And low and behold that ticking seconds hand that is the hallmark of quartz watches was born.
 It is all about power consumption and keeping batteries alive in watches from 2-10 years.

-Once the Seiko Quartz Astron watch arrived, it was like a magnum bullet shot at the most sensitive spot of the mechanical watch industry.
+Once the Seiko Astron Quartz watch arrived, it was like a magnum bullet shot at the most sensitive spot of the mechanical watch industry.
 Switzerland was terrified.
-Depending on who you were at the time, this hailed in the era known as the "quartz revolution," or "quartz crisis."
+Depending on who you were at the time, this hailed in the era known as the “quartz revolution,” or “quartz crisis.”
 Revolution and crisis because it was the father of digital quartz watches that became so cheap to make that almost totally destroyed the luxury watch industry.
-Before the quartz watch - but still battery powered - was the electronic tuning fork regulated watch.
-Quartz was a lot better than the turning fork watches.
+Before the quartz watch – but still battery powered – was the electronic tuning fork regulated watch.
+Quartz was a lot better than the tuning fork watches.
 While mechanical watches averaged about 10-20 seconds a day, the Seiko Astron was accurate to within 5 seconds a month.
 You can tel that the Astron was not some nerdy tech watch.
 Again, it was conservatively styled and in 18k gold.
-A luxury watch by today and then's standards.
+A luxury watch by standards of the past and of today.